CreateAPI/CreateAPI/README.md

 OPTIONS:
-  --output <output>       The output folder (default: ./.create-api/) --config <config>       The path to generator configuration.
-If not present, the command will look for
+  --output <output>       The output folder (default: ./.create-api/) --config <config>       The path to configuration.
+If not present, the command will look
-                          .createAPI file in the current folder. (default: /.create-api.yml) -s, --split             Split output into separate files -v, --verbose           Print additional logging information --strict                Throws an error if it fails to generate any of the constructs from the input spec
+                          for .createAPI file in the current folder. (default: /.create-api.yml) -s, --split             Split output into separate files -v, --verbose           Print additional logging information --strict                Throws an error if it fails to generate any of the constructs from the input spec
-  --watch                 Monitor changes to both the spec and the configuration file and automatically
+  --watch                 Monitor changes to both the spec and the configuration file and
-                          re-generated input
+                          automatically re-generated input
   --package <package>     Generates a complete package with a given name --module <module>       Use the following name as a module name --vendor <vendor>       Enabled vendor-specific logic (supported values: "github")